zheng-bo-org/zhengbo-mobile/data/api/aboutAPI.md

 }
 ```

-## How do I define an ResetAPI.
+## How do I define a ResetAPI?
 ```
-Rest API use use the keyboards:
+Use the symbol below:
  "Rest/get"
  "Rest/post"
  "Rest/put"